 Frequently Asked Questions and Best Practices for Members of the Media

-Northern Light Easter Maine Medical Center Marketing and Communications (MarCom) partners with media across the state, region and, on occasion, nationally to share compelling stories and information about our organization, patients, and the services and programs we offer.
-Below is some helpful information to assist reporters and other media representatives about things to keep in mind when covering stories on campus.
+Northern Light Eastern Maine Medical Center Marketing and Communications partners with media across the state, region and, on occasion, nationally to share stories and information about our organization, patients, skilled providers, and the services and programs we offer.
+Below is information to assist reporters and other media representatives when covering stories.

 How do I contact Marketing and Communications?